Is Surrogacy Legal in New York? The 'New' New York Surrogacy Law: The Child-Parent Security Act

 Yes.
 The Child-Parent Security Act enables New York courts to recognize parentage orders issued in other states.

-New York is has a number of state-of-the-art fertility clinics and reproductive endocrinologists to provide surrogacy services.
-New York also has a number of friendly neighboring states making New York a great place to grow your family with the use of assisted reproductive technology in 2021.
+New York is has a number of cutting edge fertility clinics and reproductive endocrinologists to provide medical services making New York a great place to grow your family via assisted reproductive technology and surrogacy in 2021.

 If you have questions about surrogacy arrangements in New York,